h2137872418-pixel/HGWD-Integrative-Analysis/README.md

 The corresponding manuscript is currently under review at *Journal of Diabetes Research*.
 This repository contains the analysis code supporting the findings.
 Once the paper is published, please cite the final article.
 For now, you may cite this repository as:
-`[Authors].
+`[Lu et al].
 (2026).
 Code for "Integrative Multi-Omics Analysis Identifies JUN and HSPB1 as Therapeutic Targets of HGWD in DPN" (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.20379784`

 ## 1. Project Overview
 This repository provides the complete analytical code used in the study **"Integrative Multi-Omics and Experimental Validation Identify JUN and HSPB1 as Direct Therapeutic Targets of Huangqi Guizhi Wuwu Decoction in Diabetic Peripheral Neuropathy"**.